dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 But, if you wish to take your bot to the next level 🚀 then read on 👇

 ### 🤗 Hosting Your Telegram Bot
-One little known feature 🤫 that I discovered recently is that you can host your Telegram bot on Hugging Face Spaces.
+One little-known feature 🤫 that I discovered recently is that you can host your Telegram bot on Hugging Face Spaces.

 If you create a **new** Space and upload the `app.py`, it will work out of the box!
-Now you don't have to keep you computer alive 24/7 to run the bot.
+Now you don't have to keep your computer alive 24/7 to run the bot.

 I'm not sure if this feature is intentional or not by Hugging Face, but this is pretty neat eh?
 Free hosting for your bots! 😎